Helen Cha-Pyo

-Helen Cha-Pyo is a South Korean-born American conductor and organist.
-The Mail Tribune describes her as being "on the front edge of a lustrous career as a conductor".
+Helen H. Cha-Pyo is a South Korean-born American conductor and organist.
+She has served as music director of the Empire State Youth Orchestra and as artistic director of the Wharton Institute for the Performing Arts' New Jersey Youth Symphony.

 Early musical life and education

 Born in Seoul, South Korea, Cha-Pyo won numerous competitions and awards as a young pianist, including Grand Prize in the Young Musicians Competition in Los Angeles.
 At age 13, her family immigrated from South Korea to the United States and settled near Poughkeepsie, New York.
 Before graduating from Poughkeepsie High School in 1986, Cha-Pyo had already studied both piano and organ at The Juilliard School (pre-college division) in New York City.

 After graduating from the Oberlin Conservatory of Music in Ohio, Cha-Pyo relocated to Rochester, New York, where she earned a Master of Music degree in both conducting and organ performance from Eastman School of Music.